-Source: Sections H and R of the application.
+Source: Table on 32 of the application.

 The assumptions and methodology used to project staffing are provided in Sections H and R. Adequate costs for the health manpower and management positions proposed by the applicant are budgeted in the pro forma financials found in Section R. In Section H, pages 33-34, the applicant describes the methods used to recruit or fill new positions and DaVita's existing training and continuing education programs.
 Exhibit H contains DaVita training documentation.
-The Medical Director is a contract service, not a full-time equivalent (FTE) position.
-In Section H.2, page 33, and Section I.3, page 38, the applicant identifies the Medical Director as Michael Oliverio, M.D.
-In Exhibit I-3, the applicant provides a letter from Dr. Oliverio indicating a commitment to continue to serve as Medical Director for the facility.
+The Medical Director is a contract service, not an FTE position.
+In Section H.2, page 33, and Section I.3, page 37, the applicant identifies the Medical Director.
+In Exhibit I-3, the applicant provides a letter from the Medical Director expressing his commitment to continue to serve in that position following completion of the proposed project.